Laugh-O-Gram Studio: Filmography

 Of the original seven Laugh-O-Grams fairy tales, four were long known to have survived, and have been restored for DVD: Newman Laugh-O-Grams (1921), Little Red Riding Hood (1922), The Four Musicians of Bremen (1922), Puss in Boots (1922), and Cinderella (1922).
 These shorts later became available on Blu-ray Disc as bonus features for Disney's Beauty and the Beast.
 Tommy Tucker's Tooth (1922) and Alice's Wonderland (1923) are also available on DVD, and Alice's Wonderland eventually became a bonus feature for the 60th Anniversary Blu-ray Edition of Alice in Wonderland.
 The original piece of filming and animation known as Newman Laugh-O-Grams (originally released theatrically on March 20, 1921) is available on some DVDs too.
-In accordance with United States copyright law, all 11 shorts produced by the studio have entered into the public domain as of 2019.
+In accordance with United States copyright law, all 11 shorts produced by the studio have entered into the public domain due to either non-renewal or non-registration.

 The missing fairy tale cartoons were Jack and the Beanstalk, Jack the Giant Killer, and Goldie Locks and the Three Bears (all 1922).
 In October 2010, copies of all three cartoons had been found according to animation historian David Gerstein.
 For many years the two Jack cartoons were believed to be one, until researcher John Kenworthy located old studio assets sheets confirming that they were separate shorts.